theriverman/VolvoOnCall/README.md

 # VolvoOnCall
 Library and CLI application written in Go to interact with the Volvo Cars (Volvo On Call) services.

-This project was inspired by [molobrakos/volvooncall](https://github.com/molobrakos/volvooncall), and it aims to maintain a certain level of compatibility with it API and configuration wise.
+This project was inspired by [molobrakos/volvooncall](https://github.com/molobrakos/volvooncall), and it aims to maintain a certain level of compatibility with it both API and configuration wise.

 # Installation
 Go to [Releases](https://github.com/theriverman/VolvoOnCall/releases) and download the latest version.